nandinijirobe/CS529ThreeJsHW_Debug/README.md

 > npm install

+and then test the code with

+> npm start

-or (if making a repo from scratch)
+## If making a repo from scratch
+Instead of the above, do
 > npm install d3

 and then